intel/neural-compressor/docs/adaptor.md

         ...
 ```

-`quantize` function is used to do calibration and quanitization in post-training quantization.
+`quantize` function is used to do calibration and quantization in post-training quantization.
 `evaluate` function is used to run evaluation on validation dataset.
 `query_fw_capability` function is used to run query framework quantization capability and intersects with user yaml configuration setting to
 `query_fused_patterns` function is used to run query framework graph fusion capability and decide the fusion tuning space.

 Customize a New Framework Backend
 =================
 Let us take onnxruntime as an example.
-ONNX Runtime is a backend proposed by Microsoft, and it's based on MLAS kernel defaultly.
+ONNX Runtime is a backend proposed by Microsoft, and it's based on MLAS kernel by default.
-Onnxruntime already has  [quantization tools](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/quantization), so the question becomes how to intergrate onnxruntime quantization tools into LPOT.
+Onnxruntime already has  [quantization tools](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/quantization), so the question becomes how to integrate onnxruntime quantization tools into LPOT.

-1. capbility
+1. capability

-   User should explore quantization capbility at first.
+   User should explore quantization capability at first.
 According to [onnx_quantizer](https://github.com/microsoft/onnxruntime/blob/503b61d897074a494f5798069308ee67d8fb9ace/onnxruntime/python/tools/quantization/onnx_quantizer.py#L77), the quantization tools support following attributes:
    1.1 whether per_channel
    1.2 whether reduce_range
    1.3 QLinear mode or Integer mode (which is only seen in onnxruntime)
-   1.4 whether static (static quantization or dynamci quantization)
+   1.4 whether static (static quantization or dynamic quantization)
    1.4 weight_qtype (choices are float32, int8 and uint8)
    1.5 input_qtype (choices are float32, int8 and uint8)
    1.6 quantization_params (None if dynamic quantization)
    1.7 &1.8 nodes_to_quantize, nodes_to_exclude
    1.9 op_types_to_quantize

-   so we can pass a tune capbility to LPOT like
+   so we can pass a tune capability to LPOT like

    ```yaml
    {'optypewise': {'conv':